Law Firm Solutions, March 2011June 16, 2011 | Download PDF

 Empowering Intellectual Property

 Intellectual property (IP) is an untapped frontier in value creation.
 The problem is the basic tendency regarding IP, including patents, as the single, proprietary, closely guarded holding of the patent developer.
-As Steven Henning and Glenn Sacks discuss in their article, that tendency is fundamental to the patent system – indeed, to all property rights, because at the root, we are talking about patent ownership.
+As Glenn Sacks discusses in his article, that tendency is fundamental to the patent system – indeed, to all property rights, because at the root, we are talking about patent ownership.

 Identifying and Correcting Potential Disparities in Employee Selections before They Happen